apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 4. Using Shared Access Signature (SAS) tokens provided by a custom implementation of the SASTokenProvider interface.
 5. By directly configuring a fixed Shared Access Signature (SAS) token in the account configuration settings files.

-SAS Based Authentication should be used only with HNS Enabled accounts.
-Non-HNS Accounts, Does not work with any of the SAS Based Authentications.
+Note: SAS Based Authentication should be used only with HNS Enabled accounts.

 What can be changed is what secrets/credentials are used to authenticate the caller.